django/deps/draft/0014-background-workers.rst

 So that library maintainers can use this integration without concern as to whether a Django project has configured background workers, the default configuration will use the ``ImmediateBackend``.
 Developers on older versions of Django but who need libraries which assume tasks are available can use the reference implementation, which will serve as a backport and be API-compatible with Django.

+For users who need newer libraries which require this interface, but can't update Django itself, the reference implementation can be used.
+Users can use either ``django_tasks.task`` or ``django.tasks.task`` to register a task, which is usable with any configured backend, regardless of its source.

 Reference Implementation
 ========================

-A reference implementation is being developed alongside this DEP process.
+A reference implementation (``django_tasks``) is being developed alongside this DEP process.
 This implementation will serve as an "early-access" demo to get initial feedback and start using the interface, as the basis for the integration with Django itself, but also as a backport for users of supported Django versions prior to this work being released.

 The reference implementation can be found at https://github.com/RealOrangeOne/django-core-tasks, along with its progression.